Food, mood & learning outcomes

 • grains (cereal foods)

-• lean meat and poultry, fish, eggs, tofu, nuts and seeds, and legumes/beans
+• lean meat and poultry, fish, and/or alternatives

 • milk, yoghurt, cheese and/or their alternatives